 What Taylor Made Offers Employers

-- Pre-employment pipeline: Connect with graduates who complete our program with verified, compliant training and a clean start to their record.
+Connect with graduates who complete our program with verified, compliant training and a clean record.
 Contact us about our employer referral process.

-- Endorsement training: Current employees pursuing tanker, HazMat, passenger, or other endorsements can enroll for targeted training.
+Current employees pursuing tanker, HazMat, passenger, or other endorsements.
 See our endorsement programs.

-- Custom training: Specialized training built around your vehicle types, routes, or operational requirements.
-Contact us to discuss scope and pricing.
+Specialized training built around your vehicle types, routes, or operational requirements.
+Contact us to discuss.

 Talk to Us